-1.6 Understanding the site soils as well as the soils used in the infill zone is essential to understanding how the retaining wall will function.
+1.6 Understanding the site soils, as well as the soils used in the infill zone, is essential to understanding how the retaining wall will function.

-One of the economic advantages to an SRW system is that site soils can usually be used in the infill zone provided they are of a certain quality and surface and groundwater conditions at the site are controlled by recommendations given in Chapter 3, Chapter 4 and Chapter 5.
+One of the economic advantages to an SRW system is that site soils can usually be used in the infill zone provided they are of a certain quality and the surface and groundwater conditions at the site are controlled by recommendations given in Chapter 3, Chapter 4 and Chapter 5.

-While cohesionless, free graining materials (less than 10% fines and or PI less than 6 and LL less than 30) are preferred, soils with low plastic fines (i.e. SC with PI less than 20 and LL less than 40) may be used for lower height SRW construction provided the following additional design criteria are implemented:
+While cohesionless, free-draining materials (less than 10% fines and or PI less than 6 and LL less than 30) are preferred, soils with low plastic fines (i.e. SC with PI less than 20 and LL less than 40) may be used for lower height SRW construction provided the following additional design criteria are implemented:

 - Proper internal drainage is installed including wall rock in and behind the facing and blanket and chimney drains to keep the infill mass dry, see Chapter 3, Chapter 4 and Chapter 5.